-Anxiety sensitivity is known for its high risk in developing anxiety disorders, hypochondria and depression.
+Anxiety sensitivity is known for its high risk of developing anxiety disorders, hypochondria, and depression.
 Panic disorder may also stem from anxiety sensitivity.
 However, due to the high risk of developing additional mental disorders, therapy is available to help individuals with anxiety sensitivity.
 Therapy may include deliberately exposing the patient to physical symptoms to desensitize them, such as breathing deeply, creating hyperventilation episodes, or erratic breathing from exercise.
 The provoked anxiety methods are continued until fears begin to lessen.

 Furthermore, there are many tools that can be used to help an individual cope with anxiety sensitivity.
-Cognitive behavioral therapy is one, as are breathing techniques, recognizing triggers and negative thought patterns, and exercise.
+Cognitive-behavioral therapy is one, as are breathing techniques, recognizing triggers and negative thought patterns, and exercise.
 Combining these techniques, along with treatment for the patient’s substance abuse, may alleviate anxiety-related physical sensations.

 Since anxiety sensitivity raises the risk for additional mental disorders, it’s clear to see why it’s a potential target for therapy.
 Clinicians have incorporated therapy into standard cognitive and behavioral treatments for panic disorder and post-traumatic stress disorder.

-In a technique known as interoceptive exposure therapy, for example, the therapist deliberately induces the symptoms that patients with panic disorder fear most by having them spin in a chair, hyperventilate (breathe deeply and rapidly), or run upstairs repeatedly.
+In a technique known as interoceptive exposure therapy, for example, the therapist deliberately induces the symptoms that patients with panic disorder fear most by having them spin in a chair, hyperventilate (breath deeply and rapidly), or run upstairs repeatedly.
 Patients can rate experiences as more or less anxiety-provoking, identify the sensations they have been misinterpreting, and understand why their fears are unrealistic.
 They also practice anxiety-provoking exercises in homework assignments until the fear of fear loses its grip — a form of systematic desensitization.